jeffreyevans/measures/README.md

     6. Perform pre-processing on temporal data including; NoData (NA) imputation, outlier removal using LOESS smooting, and detrending periodicity/seasionality using BEAST model (detrend_timeseries_BEAST.R)

-	7. Create a forest mask, using LAI timeseries, by identifying pixels exceeding defined forest threshold(s) that have a 10% (n=103) contigious run during any point in the timeseries
+	7. Create a forest mask, using LAI timeseries, by identifying pixels exceeding defined forest threshold(s) that have a 10% (n=103) contigious run during any point in the timeseries (see create_forest_mask.R)

 2.  **Select kNN controls**

+Note; these processing steps are implementing in the BuildTreatments.R script.
+It is currently written with multi-threading and database output.

     1. Assign an "in or out" attribute to all forest mask pixels based on intervention units.
 Split pixels/point centroids that are within interventions to a interventions dataset and outside of interventions to control dataset